cosmos/ibc-go/docs/ibc/apps/ibcmodule.md

 ## Packet callbacks

-Just as IBC expected modules to implement callbacks for channel handshakes, IBC also expects modules to implement callbacks for handling the packet flow through a channel, as defined in the `IBCModule` interface.
+Just as IBC expects modules to implement callbacks for channel handshakes, it also expects modules to implement callbacks for handling the packet flow through a channel, as defined in the `IBCModule` interface.

 Once a module A and module B are connected to each other, relayers can start relaying packets and acknowledgements back and forth on the channel.